 Guests will expect all mod-cons when they go on holiday.
 The kitchen should be well fitted with a good selection of dinnerware, cookware, pots, pans, cutlery, glasses, etc. Dishwashers and other white goods are essential.
 Invest in an appliance repair policy, so if anything breaks down, you can have it fixed fast.

 Guests will also expect a working TV.
 Ditch the old TV and buy a decent flat screen model.
-Consider adding SKY or Cable if you want to attract families.
+Consider adding SKY or Cable if you want to attract families to your holiday home let.
 The more entertainment options your property has, the more people it will appeal to.
-Family properties will definitely benefit from a games console, although parents may disagree.

 Extras such as a wood burning stove and a high-end coffee machine can work wonders if you want to go the extra mile.
 We all appreciate the little extras when we go on holiday, and in the colder months, a toasty log burner is a definite plus.